Mthu042/CantStopWontStop/README.md

-# React Redux with Typescript Boilerplate

-This boilerplate will help you to quick start your project.

 ## Getting Started

 1. Just download this repo and change the project name **OR** click on `use this template` button to create the new repo.